AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.1.md

 - The **Explorer** panel now has filters and categories to make it easier to navigate large levels with many objects in the tree view.
 - The **File** menu now displays a list of recently opened levels.
 - You can now paint in negative space in the Terrain tool, which makes it easier to create basins and valleys.
-- A ~{ Documentation Archive }~ page is available if you plan to continue using an earlier version of Stingray or Scaleform Studio and you want to download documentation for previous versions.
+- A [Documentation Archive](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=documentation-archive) page is available if you plan to continue using an earlier version of Stingray or Scaleform Studio and you want to download documentation for previous versions.
 The Stingray online help always reflects the content and features of the current Stingray release.
 - Support for *.stingrayignore* file.
 Use this file to list files and directories you want Stingray to ignore using a syntax similar to *.gitignore* files, then place the file in the root of your Stingray project.
 The data compiler will ignore these files when compiling your project resources.
 Note, however, that the Stingray Editor will still show the files in the **Asset Browser**.
 - Launch Stingray in maximized windows mode on Windows
 - PhysX heightfields are cooked to avoid long stalls when heightfields are spawned.